inexio/matrix-federation-tester-check/README.md

-# synapse-check
+# matrix-federation-tester-check
-this is a monitoring check plugin for matrix-synapse written in go
+this is a monitoring check plugin for matrix-federation-tester written in go